spiral/docs/database/query-builders.md

 WHERE CONCAT(`primary_test`.`id`, '-', `primary_test`.`status`) = '1-active'
 ```

-You can also use expressions and fragments as column values in insert and update statements.
+You can also use expressions and fragments as column values in the insert and update statements.

-> Please keep client data as far from Expressions and Fragments as it possible.
+> Please keep client data as far from Expressions and Fragments as possible.

 ### Table and Column aliases
 QueryBuilders support user defined table and column aliases: